-- a) Identify the intersection of Calderwood Road and Escarpment Drive as the major gateway site. - Identify the western bridge on Calderwood Road as a secondary gateway site. - b) Identify the southern and northern parklands and bridges as minor gateways. - c) Consider height to reinforce the gateway nature of the major and secondary gateways and take advantage of green space and escarpment views. - d) Introduce landmark architecture. - e) Consider public art and a signage strategy for other gateways.
+- a) Identify the intersection of Calderwood Road and Escarpment Drive as the major gateway site. - b) Identify the southern and northern parklands and bridges as minor gateways. - c) Consider height to reinforce the gateway nature of the major and secondary gateways and take advantage of green space and escarpment views. - d) Introduce landmark architecture. - e) Consider public art and a signage strategy for other gateways.